lamide-akanni/E-COMMERCE-MEDALLION-DATA-WAREHOUSE-ARCHITECTURE-AND-ANALYTICS-/README.md

 ---
 ## Why this project exists

-The scope goes beyond a single flat-file source, one fact table or a set of SELECT statements.
+The scope goes beyond a single flat-file source, a single fact table, or a set of SELECT statements.

 It was built to answer questions that only surface once a warehouse has to serve a real business: